TBCX

 NAME

-tbcx - serialize, load, and inspect precompiled Tcl 9.1 bytecode (procs, OO methods, and lambdas)
+tbcx — serialize, load, and inspect precompiled Tcl 9.1 bytecode (procs, OO methods, and lambdas).
+Artifacts require an exact Tcl major/minor match at load time.

 SYNOPSIS